takada-at/dify-slack-bot2/README.md

    - `app_mention` - For mentions directed at the bot
    - `reaction_added` - For reaction additions (optional)

-#### App Selection
-- **Required field**
-- Choose the Dify app you want to use to respond to Slack messages
-- You may select from available apps via the dropdown menu

 ## Plugin Configuration

 ### 1. Basic Settings